coala/documentation/Developers/Newcomers_Guide.rst

 A maintainer will command ``cobot`` (our gitter bot) to invite you and be part of the Newcomer team.
 The invitation will be sent by mail and you will have to accept it to join.
-If you don't find the invitation, accept it `here <https://github.com/coala>`_.
+If you don't find the invitation, accept it `on github <https://github.com/coala>`_.

 Now that you are part of our organization, you can start working on issues.
 If you are familiar with git, you can skip the next section and pick an issue.